sothawo/trakxmap/README.md

 ### 0.4.2-SNAPSHOT

+* support for bing maps
-* update to mapjfx version 1.4.4
+* update to mapjfx version 1.5.0

 ### 0.4.1